MohamedElAmineGherabi/Monitoring-and-Detection-with-Splunk/README.md

 **Finally in task 5,** I started by running a search for purchases using sourcetype=access_* status=200 action=purchase, then added the fields date_mday, date_month, and itemId.
 After that, I ran a new search to find the most sold items by itemId, switched to the Visualization tab, and changed it to a Column Chart.
 I saved it to a new dashboard called Top Item Purchases.
 Then I ran another search for top date_mday, changed it to a Bar Chart, and added it to the same dashboard.
 Finally, I clicked View Dashboard to see both panels together.
 <br/><br/>
-**For the final Bonus Task,** I explored on my own and created a dashboard to spot potential brute force or DDoS attacks.
-I built panels showing the top 10 IPs causing login failures, failed purchase attempts, and any failed ping or port scan activity.
-Each search broke the data down by IP address, helping me identify suspicious behavior.
-It was a good chance to practice digging into Splunk data like a real security analyst.<br/><br/>

 <p align="center">
 Task 1: Getting Started in the Lab Environment <br/>